sangupta/clitools/README.md

 **Current Development**

+* `gd`: get word-meanings from Google Dictionary
+* `prop`: manage user-specific local properties to be used in other tools
-* Added `mvnsearch` tool to search for maven artifacts
+* `mvnsearch`: search for maven artifacts
-* Added `htalk` to search for HackerNews entries
+* `htalk`: search for HackerNews entries

 Versioning
 ----------